-- 1. In accordance with MSRB rule G-12 (k), sales credits designated by a customer must be distributed within 30 days after the delivery of the bonds to the customer. - 2.
-In accordance with MSRB rule G-12 (j), final settlement of a syndicate account and distribution of any profit due to members must be made within 60 days of delivery of the syndicate's bonds. - 3.
-The syndicate agrees to comply with any syndicate rules prohibiting the selling of bonds below the public offering price (less the full takedown) prior to the release of syndicate restrictions.
-In addition, each syndicate member agrees to inform the Authority of any firm not complying with such syndicate rules.
-Violations of syndicate restrictions by members, other dealers or purchasers could result in unfavorable consideration by the Authority on future bond sales and the forfeiture of any takedown associated with such orders. - 4.
-The book-running senior manager must be prepared to provide the Authority on an ongoing basis for at least seven business days following the release of syndicate restrictions secondary market price levels, unsold balance, and level of trading activity of the bonds. - 5.
-The Authority expects the syndicate to provide liquidity in the secondary market for the issue on an ongoing basis. - L. Post-Sale Evaluation: In keeping with the Authority's policy of acknowledging good performance and building accountability into syndicate participation, the Authority may conduct post-sale evaluations of the syndicate from time to time to ensure policies are adhered to and strong performance is noted.
-The evaluations will consider whether the Authority obtained the best price for the issue, whether each syndicate member participated meaningfully in the transaction and whether progress was made towards the Authority s HUB participation goals. - 1.
-The entire syndicate, including the book-running senior manager, must provide to the Authority in a timely manner all necessary information required to carry out the post-sale evaluation.
-The evaluation may include, but not be limited to, syndicate communication, structuring and marketing of the issue, the order and allocation process, willingness and ability to underwrite unsold balances, retention, pre-marketing and secondary market support, or other areas unique to a particular bond transaction. - 2.
-The book-running senior manager must also provide the Authority a final post-sale analysis (pricing book) and present the analysis to the Board of Directors at the TPFA

-Board meeting immediately following the sale.
-Ten copies of the pricing book must be delivered to the Executor Director by not later than eight days before said board meeting, and an additional copy must be delivered to each Financial Advisor.
+- 1. Sales credits designated by a customer must be distributed within 30 days after the delivery of the bonds to the customer, in accordance with MSRB Rules. - 2.
+Final settlement of a Syndicate account and distribution of any profit due to members must be made within 60 days of delivery of the Syndicate's bonds, in accordance with MSRB Rules. - 3.
+The Syndicate agrees to comply with any Syndicate rules prohibiting the selling of bonds below the public offering price (less the full takedown) prior to the release of Syndicate restrictions.
+In addition, each Syndicate member agrees to inform the Authority of any firm not complying with such Syndicate rules.
+Violations of Syndicate restrictions by members, other dealers or purchasers could result in unfavorable consideration by the Authority on future bond sales and the forfeiture of any takedown associated with such orders. - 4.
+The book-running senior manager must be prepared to provide the Authority on an ongoing basis for at least seven business days following the release of Syndicate restrictions secondary market price levels, unsold balance, and level of trading activity of the bonds. - 5.
+The Authority expects the Syndicate to provide liquidity in the secondary market for the issue on an ongoing basis. - L. Post-Sale Evaluation: In keeping with the Authority's policy of acknowledging good performance and building accountability into Syndicate participation, the Authority may conduct post-sale evaluations of the Syndicate from time to time to ensure policies are adhered to and strong performance is noted.
+The Authority will evaluate whether the best price for the issue was obtained, whether each Syndicate member participated meaningfully in the transaction and whether progress was made towards the Authority's HUB participation goals.
+Specifically, such evaluation may include, but not be limited to, Syndicate communication, structuring and marketing of the issue, the order and allocation process, willingness and ability to underwrite unsold balances, pre-marketing and secondary market support, or other areas unique to a particular bond transaction. - 1.
+The entire Syndicate, including the book-running senior manager, must provide to the Authority in a timely manner all requested information necessary to evaluate the performance of each Syndicate member. - 2.
+The book-running senior manager must also provide the Authority a final post-sale report (pricing book) and present the report to the Board at a Board meeting subsequent to the sale.
+Ten copies of the pricing book must be delivered to the Executive Director by not later than eight days before said board meeting, and an additional copy must be delivered to each Financial Advisor.
 An electronic copy of the pricing book must also be delivered to the Authority.
-The pricing book should include, but not necessarily be limited to: a brief Executive Summary that provides a discussion of market conditions leading up to and during the pricing and where relevant, following the sale; spread analysis to comparable issues in the market and various scale indexes such as MMD, Delphis or Municipal Market Advisors; analysis of orders and allotments by type of order and by firm by maturity; analysis of total payouts to each firm; analysis of sales by investor type, by maturity range (retail, institutional, mutual funds, property & casualty, etc) and, if applicable, major investors; a complete set of the final numerical analysis; and if appropriate, any media coverage or marketing materials.
+The pricing book should include, but not necessarily be limited to: a brief executive summary that provides a discussion of market conditions leading up to and during the pricing and where relevant, following the sale; spread analysis to comparable issues in the market and to applicable scaled indexes; analysis of orders and allotments by type of order and by firm by maturity; analysis of total payouts to each firm; analysis of sales by investor type, by maturity range (retail, institutional, mutual funds, property & casualty, etc.) and, if applicable, major investors; a complete set of the final numerical analysis; and if appropriate, any media coverage or marketing materials.